-Without proper treatment, the colon cancer can easily metastasize (spread) to other areas of the body causing additional symptoms.
+Without proper treatment, colon cancer can easily metastasize (spread) to other areas of the body, causing additional symptoms.

 Diagnosing through Routine Screening

-- Stage I – cancer has grown uncontrollably affecting the mucosa (superficial lining) of the large intestine but has yet to metastasize beyond the rectum or intestine wall.
+- Stage I – cancer has grown uncontrollably, affecting the large intestine's mucosa (superficial lining) but has yet to metastasize beyond the rectum or intestine wall.

-- Stage II – The cancer has progressed to the point where it is spread through the wall of the rectum or colon and possibly into the neighboring lymph nodes.
+- Stage II – The tumor has progressed to the point where it is spread through the wall of the rectum or colon and possibly into the neighboring lymph nodes.

-- Stage III – The colon cancer has now invaded neighboring lymph nodes but has yet to metastasize to other distant sites.
+- Stage III – The colon malignancy has now invaded neighboring lymph nodes but has yet to metastasize to other distant sites.

 Treating Colon Cancer

-Doctors have a variety of options when treating colon cancer and colorectal cancer.
-However, the recommended treatment is often dependent on the location and size of the tumor and if the cancer is spread to other areas of the body.
-Typical treatments for colon cancer involve radiation, chemotherapy, and dissection.
+Doctors have a variety of options when treating colon tumors and colorectal cancer.
+Typical treatments for colon malignancy involve radiation, chemotherapy, and dissection. ; However, the recommended treatment is often dependent on the location and size of the tumor and if the tumor is spread to other areas of the body.

 - Surgical Options – A surgeon can surgically remove a portion of the colon (colectomy) or dissect the lymph node.